This post contains affiliate links.

 Of course, these aren't the only things you can do to ensure that Power Wheels will last longer.
 You have to do many other things, and we'll cover all of them in great detail.
 Stick around because this article will save you a ton of time and money you might spend on replacement batteries.

 How Can I Make My Power Wheels Battery Last Longer?

 When you look at most Power Wheels' technical details, you'll notice that most of them are suitable for kids of various ages, usually from 2 to 7 years old.
-We know that it's just a guideline on who should use these vehicles, not their expected lifespan, but wouldn't it be nice for your kid to really use it from 2 to 7 years old?
+I know that it's just a guideline on who should use these vehicles, not their expected lifespan, but wouldn't it be nice for your kid to really use it from 2 to 7 years old?

 Below are some of the best practices that you can do to make Power Wheels batteries last longer.
 Keep in mind, though, that doing these doesn't mean they won't go bad.
 You may still have to get a replacement battery for your kid's Power Wheels.

 One of the most common mistakes that parents make is to let their kids use the Power Wheels right out of the box.
 We understand it's exciting for you and your little one to use it as soon as possible, but the battery still needs to go through the initial charging process before using it.

 So, before you even give it to your kid, be sure to take it out of the box, read the manual, and keep it charging for at least 18 hours.
 Doing this won't get your little one too excited, asking you to ride it every few minutes.

 The initial charge is the most important process that a Power Wheels battery has to go through.
 It ensures that the battery will function properly and will last longer.
 It doesn't have to be on-the-dot; you can exceed 18 hours for the initial charge, but never more than 30 hours.